pymc-devs/pytensor/doc/library/compile/mode.rst

 Guide
 =====

-The ``mode`` parameter to :func:`aesara.function` controls how the inputs-to-outputs graph is transformed into a callable object.
+The ``mode`` parameter to :func:`pytensor.function` controls how the inputs-to-outputs graph is transformed into a callable object.

-Aesara defines the following modes by name:
+Pytensor defines the following modes by name:

 - ``'FAST_COMPILE'``: Apply just a few graph rewrites and only use Python implementations.
 - ``'FAST_RUN'``: Apply all rewrites, and use C implementations where possible.